 Thousands of Oregon DUIs end up in diversion.
 Read more about diversion here.

 According to the Oregon Department of Motor Vehicles, roughly 25,000 people are arrested for DUI every year in Oregon and over 40% of those arrests end in diversion.
 Nobody tracks whether or not participating in diversion helps people overcome their issues with addiction (if any) and whether or not it helps them stay out of trouble with the law in the future.

 In many areas of criminal law, it is possible to work out all sorts of creative plea bargains.
-Not in the land of DUIs.
-DUI plea-bargaining is constrained by law in Oregon, and sentences are generally determined by statute.
-For a first DUI conviction (not to be confused with a diversion), the sentence is almost invariably 2 days of jail, 1 year of probation, approximately 90 days of substance abuse treatment, a variety of fees and fines, a requirement that you attend a Victim Impact Panel, and a one year driver’s license suspension from the court.
+In Oregon, however, DUI plea-bargaining is constrained by law.
+For example, for a first DUI conviction (not to be confused with diversion), the sentence is almost invariably 2 days of jail, 1 year of probation, approximately 90 days of substance abuse treatment, a variety of fees and fines, a requirement that you attend a Victim Impact Panel, and a one year driver’s license suspension from the court.
 Punishments increase predictably with each offense.
 You will also be required to get an Ignition Interlock Device unless you get a medical exemption.